Skip to main content

 • Query: Write SQL query

-• Input Table Alias: Reference input dataset as a table
+• Input Table Alias: Reference input datasets as tables

 SELECT